koodaamo/opsdroid-skype/README.rst

 - enter the bot Microsoft Application Id & Password into your opsdroid config; you may need to click the 'Manage' link in the bot registration settings to access the password
 - add a Skype 'channel' to the registration resource (there is NO NEED to configure it in any way or publish it!)

-After completing the above steps, visit your bot endpoint using a web browser; you will see an image button for adding the bot to your skype contacts.
+After completing the above steps, visit your bot endpoint using a web browser; you will be redirected to a Microsoft-hosted page for adding the bot as a Skype contact.

 ------------